How much US Loan funding am I eligible for?

 As a Canadian institution, UBC does not issue American tax documents (ex: Form 1098-T).
 However, UBC does issue a form called the T2022A through your SSC.
 You can use this form or provide it to your accountant for the purposes of filing your taxes in the US.
 UBC also recommends that you file taxes to Canada while you are studying at UBC.
 You can find helpful instructions and information you will need available here.

-Where do I go to get my Continuation of Interest Free status form filled out?
+Where do I go to get my In-School Deferment/Continuation of Interest-Free Status form filled out?

-Your ESP can help you complete your Continuation of Interest Free form.
-If you don’t have an ESP, you can bring the form in person to Enrolment Services in Brock Hall.
+Your Enrolment Services Advisor can help you complete your In-School Deferment/Continuation of Interest-Free Status form.
+If you don’t have an advisor, you can bring the form in person to Enrolment Services in Brock Hall.